Airline Information Rep Jobs

 The primary duties of an informational rep are to assist people with various needs – many times by phone.
 This may include simply providing them with directions to specific airlines or airline gates, helping them with their baggage, and directing them to wheelchairs.
 They may also help them with fare information, help them with medical assistance, and generally serve as a customer representative.
 Handling complaints is another responsibility.

 Did You Know?
-The payroll alone for the Dallas Fort-Worth International Airport is $7.6 billion.
+The payroll alone for the Dallas Fort-Worth International Airport is in the $8 billion range.

 Since they are employees of particular airlines, they will wear the uniform of the company, and are expected to be well-groomed at all times.
 They will probably be assigned to a desk, and also may help the airline ticket agent.
 Answering phone calls as needed is another task they perform, and they will also verify ticket information and fares.
 In many situations, they will be required to be bi-lingual and will assist people who speak specific foreign languages.
 In some cases, they may be working at a call center.

 Requirements of an Informational Rep

 Each airline will have their own requirements and training.
 Informational reps will be required to keep up with mandatory training and development of skills.
 Their job may also require standing for hours.
 They will be interacting with people all day, and they will need to have good customer service skills.
 It will be necessary to calm down possibly irate passengers and helping them to resolve any issues they may have relating to services or luggage.
 You will need to be able to read, write, and speak English in a clear voice.
 You must be able to understand the manuals that cover how you should respond to different issues.

 The basic requirements for an information rep are minimal, but may also vary from one airline and airport to another.
 International airports are more likely to expect new hires to be multi-lingual, and helping people of foreign languages may be their sole responsibilities during peak hours.
 Excellent communication abilities are needed, and you will be helping many people on the phone.